kunjing96/NAS-Bench-Compre/README.md

 - search_strategies: The directory of search strategies.
 - estimation_strategies: The directory of estimation strategies.
 - api.py: It defines the class API to use this benchmark.

+In addition, there are also some other directories that store model files, datasets, and output logs:

+- datasets: The directory of datasets.
+- model-ckpts:  The directory of model checkpoint.
+Download the necessary files of model checkpoints in Baidu Netdisk (link: https://pan.baidu.com/s/1PbxCrxqfDK-VG3d99ezJEA?pwd=ccip).
+- output: The directory of output log files.

 ## Features